-Required power supply voltage for the router is between +9 V and +48 V DC, see the connection scheme on Figure 8.
-Protection against reversed polarity without signaling is built into the router.
-For correct operation it is necessary that the power source is able to supply a peak current of 1 A.
+The required power supply voltage for the router ranges between +9 V and +48 V DC.
+Refer to the connection scheme in Figure 8 for proper setup.
+The router is equipped with built-in protection against reversed polarity, functioning without signaling.
+To guarantee correct operation, the power source must be capable of providing a sufficient amount of energy, as detailed in the consumption section of Chapter 4.1.